If you are new to CrossFit , you may wonder what CrossFit Open is. Here's what you need to know.

-First of all, you need to register on the CrossFit Games website and pay the registration fee which varies between $15-$20 depending on the country you are in.
-This is a one-time payment for the 3 weeks of competition.
+First you must register on the CrossFit Games website and pay the registration fee which varies between $15-$20 depending on the country you are in.
+It is a single payment for the 3 weeks of competition.

 The WOD in question is posted on Thursday and there is a time window until Monday to complete it.
-In that period you have 3 options to perform the WOD:
+In that period you have 2 options to complete the WOD: